 The NDSU Card, transactions and activities related to the use of the card, and any account balances are the sole responsibility of the individual cardholder.

-IMMEDIATELY report lost, found, or stolen cards to the NDSU University Police (701-231-8998).
+IMMEDIATELY report lost, found, or stolen cards to the NDSU University Police (701-231-8998) or the NDSU Card Center (701-231-6252).

 A replacement NDSU Card can be obtained at the NDSU Card Center (Memorial Union).
-A photo ID is required at the time of replacement.

 The NDSU Card is valid for as long as the person retains their student, faculty or staff status at NDSU.

 A fee is charged for all new cards and a replacement fee is charged for any lost, stolen or invalid card.
-The first card for all faculty and staff will be charged to his/her department.
+The department will be charged for the first card for all faculty and staff.
 Billing information is required at the time of the card production.
 Lost, stolen or invalid cards will be the responsibility of the employee.

 Cardholders may only possess one valid ID card.
 Any card that has been replaced after the previous was lost or stolen is no longer valid.
 Cards cannot be reactivated.

-Associate Status for any individual/group must have prior approval by the NDSU President or Vice President for Student Affairs.
-Associate Status is granted to groups or individuals who may work on campus, but are not students or staff or the University.
+Associate Status for any individual/group must have prior approval by the NDSU President or Vice President for Information Technology.
+Associate Status is granted to groups or individuals who may work on campus, but are not students or staff at the University.

 12.1 Associate Status does not guarantee access to all NDSU activities, events, and facilities.

-The NDSU Card Department Associate Director, Campus Police or Facilities Management may revoke a NDSU Card if it is determined that abuse of the privileges associated with the NDSU Card has occurred.
-Students who misuse their NDSU Cards may also be referred to the Dean of Student Life Office for possible disciplinary actions.
+The NDSU Card Program Manager, Campus Police or Facilities Management may revoke a NDSU Card if it is determined that abuse of the privileges associated with the NDSU Card has occurred.
+Students who misuse their NDSU Cards may also be referred to the Associate Vice Provost for Student Affairs for possible disciplinary actions.
 Faculty or staff misuse will be reported to the faculty or staff members' supervisor.

 CAMPUS CASH ACCOUNT.
-Campus Cash is a debit card service that is linked to the NDSU NDSU Card.
+Campus Cash is a debit card service that is linked to the NDSU Card.
 This benefit is free to ALL students, faculty and staff.
 There are NO hidden charges, expenses or interest.

 A $5 minimum is required for opening a Campus Cash account and for additional deposits.

-No minimum balance must be maintained.
+After opening, no minimum balance must be maintained.

 Cash refunds are not given for any Campus Cash purchases at any participating merchants.
 Credit is returned to the Campus Cash account.

 Campus Cash balances carry over from semester to semester.
-Refunds on any balance above $15 at the end of the academic year are available by submitting a Refund Form.
-For balances below $15, the customer is required to spend out this amount.

-For those students who are graduating, withdrawing, or cancelling enrollment from the University, and who also have a balance of $15 or more on their Campus Cash accounts, the University will first apply the balance to the student’s university account.
-If there is no money owed to the student’s NDSU account, a refund will be generated.
+For those students who are graduating, withdrawing, or cancelling enrollment from the University, and who also have a balance on their Campus Cash accounts, the University will apply the balance to the student’s University (Campus Connection) account.
+If there is no money owed to the student’s University account, a refund will be generated.